temporalio/sdk-ruby/README.md

   _and_ `workflow_query`.
 This means it is a superset of `attr_reader` and will not work if also using `attr_reader` or `attr_accessor`.
 If a writer is needed alongside this, use `attr_writer`.

-The following protected class methods that can be called just before defining instance methods to customize the definition/behavior of the method:
+The following protected class methods can be called just before defining instance methods to customize the definition/behavior of the method:

 * `workflow_init` - Mark an `initialize` method as needing the workflow start arguments.
 Otherwise, `initialize` must